sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 ### Disclaimer!
 #### Only use the skills you learn in this workshop on your own systems or on systems which are provided for this purpose

+### Practical
+For the practical part please use exercise.md (and if you want to spoil yourself the solutions.md) in github.

 ## Architecture
 The MSF is organized as a file system with several directories.
 Each directory serves its own purpose and contains specific information / files.